Unlock Savings Become a Member

 • 40 Contact hours approved by CWEA

 In summary, COSS is a curriculum-based program that consists of 40 hours of hands-on, face-to-face learning, delivered by an OSHA 500/501 Authorized Outreach Training Provider.
 Case studies and workshops are used extensively to bring learning objectives into focus.
 Guest speakers from areas such as OSHA and other governmental agencies are sometimes used to enhance the learning experience.
-Student presentations, daily quizzes, practical reviews and a comprehensive final exam allow students to demonstrate their competency in the class.
-By learning how to promote safety on a job site, COSS graduates have the knowledge to help lower fatalities, near misses and OSHA citations.
+Student presentations, daily quizzes, practical reviews, and a comprehensive final exam allow students to demonstrate their competency in the class.
+By learning how to promote safety on a job site, COSS graduates have the knowledge to help lower fatalities, near misses, and OSHA citations.